-- ethical, professional, personal, or illegal conduct. - B. When a student is placed on probation, the Program Director will notify the student in writing of the reasons for probation.
-A copy of this letter will also be distributed to the Chairperson of the SPG Committee.
-The Committee will ascertain when the terms of the probation have been satisfied and recommend to the Associate Dean that probation can be rescinded.
-A copy of this letter will be placed in the student's permanent file if the probation is labeled "Disciplinary" as opposed to "Conduct." - C. A student on probation may not serve as an officer of an official LECOM club or organization and shall not engage in time consuming extracurricular activities. - D. The student will remain on probation until the following minimally acceptable standards are met: - The student will be removed from probation when the specified courses have been remediated according to the following remediation section. - The student will be removed from probation when the specified terms of probation for ethical, professional, or personal conduct are met. - E. Probation should be regarded as a serious matter and is official notice to the student that the quality of the student's performance during the probationary period must improve to remain eligible to continue in the MMS program.
-Any student who fails to improve his /her performance in the areas identified by the SPG Committee during the probationary period may continue probation, be asked to withdraw or be dismissed from LECOM.
+- B. Terms of Probation: Any student placed on probation will remain so until graduation. - C. When a student is placed on probation, the Director will notify the student in writing of the reasons for probation.
+A copy of this letter will be distributed to the Dean and the student's faculty advisor.
+A copy of this letter will be placed in the student's permanent file if the probation is labeled "Disciplinary".
+If the probation is "Conduct", it will be removed from the student file at graduation.
+(See section 9.3.2) - D. A student on probation may not serve as an officer of an official club or organization and shall not engage in time consuming extracurricular activities. - E. A student on probation must meet either in person or via telecommunications with his or her faculty advisor at least every two weeks. - F. Academic probation should be regarded as a serious matter and is official notice to the student that the quality of the student's performance must improve in order to remain eligible to continue matriculation.
+Any student who fails to improve his/her performance in the areas identified by the SPG Committee may continue on probation, be asked to withdraw or be dismissed from LECOM.

-2.5.4.
+2.4.5.
 REMEDIATION

-2.5.4.1.
+2.4.5.1.
 POLICY STATEMENT